- Why are tantrums getting worse

 1. Do not get angry

-In order for little kids to learn self-regulation, they need a good role model.
+For little kids to learn self-regulation, they need a good role model.

 When parents are furious at their kids for throwing tantrums, they are modeling what to do when things do not go their way.

 Meditating every day can also help parents remain calm during stressful times.

 2. Do not punish

 Parents often believe a lack of discipline causes tantrums.
 Therefore, they try to discipline harder.
 Sadly, they mistake punishment for discipline.

-The word discipline means “to teach”, not “to punish”.
+Discipline means “to teach,” not “to punish.”

 When we are kind and patient, we can teach a lot better than when we are harsh and mean.

-As opposed to stopping a tantrum, punishment escalates it2.
+As opposed to stopping a tantrum, punishment escalates it5.

 3. Do not ignore

 The most common advice parents receive regarding toddler tantrums is to ignore them.

 A 3-year-old usually cannot control their emotions well enough to stop a tantrum on their own.

 How would you feel if you were in pain and your loved ones ignored you or locked you in your room instead of helping you?

-You’ll probably be angry, right?
+You’ll probably be angry, too.